poolpog/homebrewery-content-tools/content/dork_swan_inn/dork_swan_inn.md

 }}
 }}
 #### Solution
+Get rid of the ghost
-Help or kill the ghost
+* Help the ghost
+    * Ghost haunts the Inn due to unfinished business
+    * the ghost was originally a young woman murdered by her lover for her dowry money
+    * If the PCs try to talk to it, they can learn that the ghost needs its murdered corpse buried properly.
+DC10 Wisdom or DC10 Charisma
+    * Ghost activity has picked up because the ghost's murderer stayed there recently and accidentally dropped the woman's engagement ring which fell under the floorboards
+    * Ghost's corpse is buried beneath an "odd looking" tree in the nearby forest
+* Kill the ghost
+* Something else -- convince ghost to leave
 Help: find and dig up ghost's corpse and bury it in the town cemetary
 Kill: kill the ghost (hard!)
 Reward 100gp

 #### Locations

 #### Small Inn

+Sylvan Spirits Inn

 ##### Encounters
 1. Bedroom One, "The Honeymoom Suite"
     * Largest, nicest bedroom; large bed, chests, table, chairs
     * **1 Ghost**
     * Ghost will not attack at first; instead, ghost flits back and forth, moaning and throwing things
-    * Ghost haunts this room due to unfinished business; the ghost was originally a young woman murdered by her lover for her dowry money
-    * If the PCs try to talk to it, they can learn that the ghost needs its murdered corpse buried properly.
-DC10 Wisdom or DC10 Charisma
-        * Ghost is haunting inn because the ghost's murderer stayed there recently and accidentally dropped the woman's engagement ring which fell under the floorboards
-    * Ghost's corpse is buried beneath an "odd looking" tree in the nearby forest
+    * DC8 Wisdom or DC8 Charisma to talk to ghost
-    * Treasure: engagement ring (50gp)
+    * Treasure: engagement ring (50gp) under floorboard
 1. Bedroom Two; small single bed room
 1. Bedroom Three; small single bed room
 1. Bedroom Four; small single bed room
 1. Shared Sleeping Room
     * Larger room with 6 bunk beds and some chests

 #### Odd Tree
 * This tree is found an hour's travel from the Inn at the edge of the forest

 ##### Encounters
 1. Tree
     * **3 Giant Vultures**